barrettrees/barrettrees.github.io/K_Street.md

 **Summary:** A deckbuilding cardgame with a political lobbying theme and a bluffing mechanic.

 **Process:** The game was created for a playable media course at UCSC in Winter 2015, and was improved over several rounds of criticique and playtesting.
-We chose a modern political theme in reaction the common science fiction and fantasy themes in the majority of deckbuilding games avaialable at the time.
-This theme guided us to experiment with a bluffing mechanic, which resulted in more counterplay and player interaction.
+We chose a modern political theme in contrest with the common science fiction and fantasy themes in the majority of deckbuilding games avaialable at the time.
+This theme guided us to experiment with a bluffing mechanic, which resulted in a game with more counterplay and player interaction than others in the genre.

 **Technology:** Cards were prototyped with [nanDeck](http://www.nand.it/nandeck/).